mdtanker/research_repo_template/README.md

     - add keywords
     - replace `mdtanker` with your github username in the `project.urls` section
 4) add your code to and rename `src/projectname/module1.py`
+5) add any functions you want available on import to the list in `src/projectname/_init_.py`
-5) add tests for `module1.py` to `tests/test_module1.py` and rename to your module
+6) add tests for `module1.py` to `tests/test_module1.py` and rename to your module
-6) remove all the above instructions and add a description of your project here, and tweak the below user instructions as needed
+7) remove all the above instructions and add a description of your project here, and tweak the below user instructions as needed

 ## Getting the code